fergarrui/custom-bytecode-analyzer/README.md

 #### Find Spring endpoints

 Annotations are also supported.
-Multiple annotations properties can be defined in a rule.
+Multiple annotations properties can be defined in a rule (finding class annotations), in methods o variables (parameters or local variables).
 If all of them are found in the analyzed class, it will be reported.
-It is going to search classes, method and parameters annotations.
 For example, if we want to find Spring endpoints, we would search for classes or methods annotated with ```org.springframework.web.bind.annotation.RequestMapping```.
 So, the rule can be:

 ```
 {
   "rules": [{
-    "name": "Spring endpoints",
+    "name": "Spring endpoint - class annotation",
     "annotations" : [{
       "type" : "org.springframework.web.bind.annotation.RequestMapping"
+    }]
+  },
+  {
+     "name": "Spring endpoint - method annotation",
+     "methods" : [{
+        "annotations" : [{
+          "type" : "org.springframework.web.bind.annotation.RequestMapping"
+        }]
       }]
   }]
 }
 ```